anisul-Islam/java-documentation-code/README.md

 // if username and password does not match print "welcome to the system"
 ```

-### 1.11 Array
+### 1.11 Arrays and ArrayList

-In Java, an array is a data structure that allows you to store a fixed-size collection of elements of the same type.
+- Array: In Java, an array is a data structure that allows you to store a fixed-size collection of elements of the same type.
 It provides a convenient way to work with groups of related data.
 Arrays provide a way to store and manipulate collections of elements in a concise and efficient manner.
 They are widely used in Java to represent lists of items, collections of data, and matrices.
 Understanding arrays is fundamental for many programming tasks and algorithms.
 Here's an explanation of arrays in Java:

 1. Declaration and Initialization: